genicam/harvesters_gui/README.rst

 Attribute controller window
 ***************************

-The attribute controller offers you an interface to each GenICam feature node that the the target device provides.
+The attribute controller offers you an interface to each GenICam feature node that the the target remote device provides.

 Attribute controller window :: Toolbar
 ======================================